pasqal-io/qadence/docs/tutorials/advanced_tutorials/differentiability.md

 ```

 !!! warning "Only available via the PyQTorch backend"
-    Currently, separated parameters is only
+    Currently, differentiating with separated parameters is only
     possible when the `pyqtorch` backend is selected.

 ## References